Skip to main content

 Smart Contracts

-Once a smart contract has been written by a developer and compiled into a WebAssembly (Wasm) executable file, it can then be "installed" onto the Stellar network.
+Once a smart contract has been written by a developer and compiled into a Wasm executable file, it can then be uploaded onto the Stellar network.
 A CONTRACT_DATA ledger entry is created to store this binary data and its unique identifier is the hash of the executable file.
 This binary executable is stored independently from its deployed contract(s).
 When a Stellar transaction attempts to invoke a contract function, the Wasm bytecode is first retrieved from the ledger and a secure, isolated runtime virtual machine ("VM") is instantiated so it can run the bytecode for the contract and then exit.

-Contract Instances
+Contract instances

-After the executable bytecode is installed on-chain, contract instances can be deployed that reference the aformentioned bytecode.
+After the executable bytecode is uploaded on-chain, contract instances can be deployed that reference the aformentioned bytecode.
 A smart contract executable can have a one-to-many relationship with "contract instances" which function independently.
 This means the same executable code can be used by multiple contract instances that all behave identically (because of the shared executable code), while maintaining separate and distinct state data (because the data is tied to the contract instance).
 A contract instance is stored as its own ledger entry, and any of the contract's instance storage is stored in that same ledger entry alongside the contract instance.

-Contract Storage
+Contract storage

-In addition to the ledger entries that are created during the contract install/deploy process, each contract can create and access its own set of ledger entries.
+In addition to the ledger entries that are created during the contract upload/deploy process, each contract can create and access its own set of ledger entries.
 These ledger entries (as well as the contract code and the contract instance ledger entries) are subject to state archival lifetimes (a ledger entry's "TTL ledger").
 While they all function similarly, each type has its own fee and TTL behavior.

-Temporary Storage
+Temporary storage

 • Cheapest fees.